0ptima1/0ptima1.github.io/index.md

 show_tile: false
 ---

 Proficient with Python and Dart.
-Results-oriented with a strong desire to take projects from beginning to end.
+Results-oriented with a strong desire to take projects from beginning to end!